apache-spark-on-k8s/spark-integration/README.md

 If you want to use a local [minikube](https://github.com/kubernetes/minikube) cluster, the minimum tested version is 0.23.0, with the kube-dns addon enabled and the recommended configuration is 3 CPUs and 4G of memory.
-There is also a wrapper script for running on minikube, `e2e/e2e-minikube.sh` for testing the apache/spark repo in specific.
+There is also a wrapper script for running on minikube, `e2e/e2e-minikube.sh` for testing the master branch of the apache/spark repository in specific.

 ```
 $ minikube start --memory 4000 --cpus 3